 - The certificate eligibility review process is also used to check eligibility to receive a special monthly allowance for the blind/visually impaired

-- According to a circular of the National Insurance Institute as of 02.16.2015, the blind and visually impaired are not required to undergo vision tests for the National Insurance Institute and service for the blind,one of the following tests are sufficient:
+- In accordance with the National Insurance Institute circular as of 02.16.2015, the blind and visually impaired are not required to undergo vision tests both in the National Insurance Institute and in RASHAT (Vision, Hearing and Technology) service that is a part of the disabilities department (previously the Blind Services division).
+One of the following tests is sufficient:

-- If referred to a test from the Service for the Blind, the opinion of the physician of the Service for the Blind will be sent to National Insurance Institute.
-The physician will also give his/her opinion on determining the degree of disability.
-The National Insurance, will decide how to proceed without the need for an additional claimant committee.
+- One who is referred to a test with the RASHAT service, is able to send the doctor's opinion to the National Insurance Institute.
+The doctor will also give his/her opinion on determining the degree of disability.
+The National Insurance Institute, will decide how to proceed without the need for an additional claims committee hearing.

 - In order to transfer medical information between agencies, the patient has to sign that he agrees to the transfer.